Parquet is a unique style of wood flooring made by arranging “slats” or wood strips in distinct and interesting patterns.

 Use a good vacuum such as Dyson and choose the attachments that will work best on your floors.

-You should also get in the habit of spot-checking your floor after every vacuum session to make sure that you didn’t miss any spots.
+You should also get in the habit of spot-checking your floor after every vacuum session to make sure that you don’t miss any spots.

 There are a variety of cleaners and polishes that you can use on your floor.